CES Liquid Air Energy Storage Repowering America’s Peaker Plant Fleet with Clean Dispatchable Power

 Key

-M – Motor (supplies off-peak electricity to support compressor)
+M – Motor (uses off-peak electricity to support compressor)

 C – Compressor (produces compressed air to the molecular sieve)